alasin/alasin.github.io/projects.md

 **Real-time motion detection and object tracking**

+Developed efficient algorithms for blob detection, registration and prediction for a generalized object tracker.
+The system was deployed on an embedded device where it worked >25 FPS for a 512x512 image.

 **iJADE based weather monitoring system**

 I studied the Multi Agent System architecture and it’s application to a Weather Monitoring System which studies